Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 ### Manufacturer’s Marks

-Within the deck, the manufacturer’s name or mark is nowadays always on one of the Paulownia junk cards, but on older decks it can be on a Peony or Wisteria (for an example, see [below](#oishi-tengudo)), or another card entirely.
+Within the deck, the manufacturer’s name or mark typically appears on the yellow Paulownia “junk” card.
+On older decks, however, it might appear on a Peony or Wisteria (see [below](#oishi-tengudo) for an example), or even on an entirely different card.

 > [!figure]
 >